SEIR-7-06/react-component-lifecycle-remote/readme.md

 ### An Aside: Axios (10 min / 0:50)

-For our first example of working with the component lifecycle methods, we'll be retrieving data from an API using AJAX.
-AJAX calls are asynchronous, so we have to be mindful of how long our request will take and when our components will render.
+For our first example of working with the component lifecycle methods, we'll be retrieving data from an API.
+API calls are asynchronous, so we have to be mindful of how long our request will take and when our components will render.

 We're going to use a module named `axios` to make our calls.
 Axios is a node module commonly used with React to send HTTP requests to an API.
-It functions much like jQuery's Ajax method, or window.Fetch().
+It functions much like jQuery's AJAX method, or window.fetch().
 Some benefits to using Axios:

 * It is a promise-based library with an interface for simpler and cleaner syntax (compared to native XHR especially).
 * It is lightweight and focused solely on handling HTTP requests (as opposed to jQuery which brings in an extensive set of new functions and methods)
 * It is very configurable and has a number of useful methods for doing more complex requests from one or multiple API endpoints
-* It handles a lot of the http header manual work for you (e.g. send a json file, it sets `Content-Type: application/json`)
+* It handles a lot of the http header manual work for you (e.g. send a JSON file, it sets `Content-Type: application/json`)

 Read more at the [Axios Documentation](https://github.com/mzabriskie/axios)